BTS's V meets Hedi Slimane after Celine's menswear show in Paris, posts dreamy new photos of her stylish look - ExBulletin

 The new images showed V’s outfit to attend Celine’s men’s fashion show.
 The BTS member wore a black sequined turtleneck top with long sleeves and a skin-tight silhouette, paired with black skin-tight leather pants and an oversized red leather jacket.
 While the pants feature side pockets and a slightly flared hem, the jacket comes with stand-up collars, full sleeves and an open front.
 (Instagram/@thv)

-V accessorized her ultra-chic outfit with an OTT silver necklace adorned with sparkling rhinestones, a leather belt and black heeled boots.
+V accessorized her ultra-chic outfit with a silver OTT necklace adorned with sparkling rhinestones, a leather belt and black heeled boots.
 The messy hairdo, dewy skin and soft glam look of the Christmas tree singer gave the finishing touch to her outfit for Paris Fashion Week.
 (Instagram/@thv)

 Meanwhile, V attended Celine’s Spring/Summer 2023 men’s show with BLACKPINK’s Lisa and actor Park Bo-gum.
 The trio even posed for photographers outside the venue and greeted hundreds of fans, who had gathered outside to catch a glimpse of their favourites.
 Lisa and Bo-gum chose all-black looks for the occasion.
 (Instagram/@thv)